Professor of American Literature and Culture

 She has published extensively on Chinese immigration, particularly in relation to Australia, Canada, and the United States, including the book Diasporic Histories: Archives of Chinese Transnationalism (co-ed.
 Hong Kong University Press 2009).

-She has a pedagogical interest in e-learning and has published widely on developments in this field.
+She has a pedagogical interest in digital humanities and e-learning, and has published widely on developments in this field.

 Details of current courses are available at chamilo.unige.ch